How does this medication work? What will it do for me?

 Acyclovir - hydrocortisone should be started immediately after you notice the first signs or symptoms of a cold sore.
 It should be applied to all the lesions 5 times a day for 5 days.
 To reduce the risk of transferring the infection or irritating the area, avoid vigorously rubbing the cream into the skin.

 Acyclovir - hydrocortisone topical cream should be applied only to the lips and around the mouth where a cold sore is developing.
 Avoid using this medication around the eyes, inside the mouth, nose or eyes, on the genitals or the rectal area.
 Do not cover the cold sore or area around it with a bandage.
+Do not use any other skin care products or medications on the cold sore or the area around it.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.